shafayethahmed/shafayethahmed/README.md

 A full-stack **CSE Department Management System** and a **Club Management System** with modern UI and real-time features.

 🏢 Work Experience
-Worked on an **Integrated University Management System**, managing student, faculty, notice, and administrative modules.
+Worked on an **Integrated University Management System**, managing student, faculty and administrative modules.

 🧠 Thesis
 Researching on **Zero Trust Architecture (ZTA)** focusing on secure system design and modern cybersecurity.